 The theme of this year’s World Ozone Day 2019 is- 32 Years and Healing.
 The theme celebrates more than three decades of international cooperation to protect the climate and ozone layer under the Montreal Protocol.
 The Protocol has been successful in phasing out 99 percent of ozone-depleting chemicals in different products such as air coolers and refrigerators.

 The Rising Risk of Ozone Pollution in Delhi

 High pollution, rising temperature levels, and heat waves have increased the formation of ozone and exceeded the standards.
-Dwarka, Ashok Vihar, Bawana, Vivek Vihar, Sri Aurobindo Marg are some of the locations that have noticed an increase in the ozone level.
-In fact, 38 per cent among the 36 locations has exceeded the eight-hour average standard of ozone.
+Dwarka, Ashok Vihar, Bawana, Vivek Vihar, and Sri Aurobindo Marg are some of the locations that have noticed an increase in the ozone level.
+In fact, 38 percent of the 36 locations have exceeded the eight-hour average standard of ozone.
 According to the AQI data released by CPCB, ozone and PM 2.5 have been the prominent pollutants between April 11 to June 5, 2019.
 The highest concentration of ozone in 2019 went up to 122 micrograms per cu m.
-This is 1.22 times higher than the eight-hour average exposure in 100 micrograms per cu m.
-The eye-opening year to year comparison table will give a clear idea about the number of days some of the prominent cities have witnessed increases ozone level:
+This is 1.22 times higher than the eight-hour average exposure is 100 micrograms per cu m.
+The eye-opening year-to-year comparison table will give a clear idea about the number of days some of the prominent cities have witnessed increases in ozone levels:

 ||2019 (May 31)

 (Source: Central Pollution Control Board via MoEF)